antespi/weird_salads/README.md

 - This is needed to record who is performing which operation
 - We need to reduce complexity, as we have limited time for this first MVP version

-On next iteration we could explore fast and more secure login methods, for example:
+On next iteration we could explore more secure login methods while keeping the user experience, for example:

 - Biometric login, using fingerprint sensor on mobile devices
 - NFC personal cards, using NFC sensor on mobile devices